 It's called the C1406HA:

-As far as I can tell, he audio consumer mass market was the C1406HA's target.
+As far as I can tell, the audio consumer mass market was the C1406HA's target.
 Fair bet whoever designed this IC never thought it'd end up in a synth.

 |I say SIP it!
 SIP it good!|

-I breadboarded my first C1406HA and--they are super simple and work great!
+I bread boarded my first C1406HA and--viola! they are super simple and work great!
 The CV to audio curve, to my ears, is very musical; the distortion is there but not too bad, certainly acceptable for mixing noise and grunge.

 |Proof of Concept for 1406 was 5 parts--the chip and 4 caps!|

-If there is any issue at all with the C1406HAit's that the channel separation is butt--the spec sheet says 60db but really I doubt that, to me it sounds a lot worse, but for attenuating noise signals, who cares?
+If there is any issue at all with the C1406HA it's that its channel separation is butt--the spec sheet says 60db but really I doubt that, to me it sounds a lot worse, but for attenuating noise signals, who cares?
 Maybe the crappy channel sep makes the thing sound better?

 I spent an evening creating an Eagle "experimenters board", which I will get fab'd soon.
 It will (if it works?) accommodate two 1406 chips, which allow control of 4 audio signals.